optimizely/fullstack-labs/packages/js-web-sdk/README.md

 #### `optimizely.onReady()` to block rendering

-By using `await optimizely.onReady()` you can gaurantee code wont be run until the datafile is downloaded
+By using `await optimizely.onReady()` you can guarantee code wont be run until the datafile is downloaded

 ```js
 import * as optimizelySDK from '@optimizely/js-web-sdk'